chiefdondjeu/COSC-320-Project3/README.md

 make
 ```

-Now to execute the code:
+Now to execute the code

 ```
 ./projDriver data#